<< EMOTIONS: KEY MOTIVATION: >>

 Once you've made the decision to make this commitment then you can

-begin to feel less upset and angry because you are preparing to take effective
+begin to feel less upset and angry because you are preparing to take

 action to deal with your situation.
-Why waste your valuable energy being
+Why waste your valuable energy

 upset?
-Gradually you will come to be motivated less by feelings of threat and
+Gradually you will come to be motivated less by feelings of

-outrage and more by positive feelings of empowerment as working with others to
+outrage and more by positive feelings of empowerment as working with

 raise your concerns begins to have real effect.